-According to German Foreign Minister Heiko Maas, although nonessential travel to Germany is prohibited at present, the country intends to lift restrictions for EU countries, UK and the Schengen area starting from June 15.
+According to German Foreign Minister Heiko Maas, although nonessential travel to Germany is prohibited at present, the country intends to lift restrictions for EU countries, the UK and the Schengen area starting from June 15.
 The government is also planning to remove routine-based quarantine measures currently required when entering the country.
-Currently, arrivals have to self-isolate for 14 days—but from mid-June, arrivals from the EU, the Schengen Area and the UK will be exempt of this rule, unless they enter from an area where there is a high rate of infection.
+Currently, arrivals have to self-isolate for 14 days—but from mid-June, arrivals from the EU, the Schengen Area and the UK will be exempt from this rule, unless they enter from an area where there is a high rate of infection.

-While one of happiest places on earth, Aruba, has yet to establish an official reopening date, the island has announced tentative plans for reopening to tourists sometime between June 15 and July 1.
+While one of the happiest places on earth, Aruba has yet to establish an official reopening date, the island has announced tentative plans for reopening to tourists sometime between June 15 and July 1.
 Although there’s no mention of any specific Covid-19 testing requirements for the arrivals, tourists will be required to undergo temperature checks on arrival.

 Situated at the intersection of Europe and Asia, Georgia is planning to reopen to international travellers on July 1.
 CNN reports that officials have brought in a three-stage “anti-crisis” plan, which includes a marketing campaign designed to promote Georgia as a “safe destination”.